 Addiction Counselling is a specialised form of counselling that sees problematic use of a substance or behaviour as a symptom of deeper, underlying issues.
 Put simply, any form of addictive behaviour is a way of ‘numbing out’ and avoiding what is really going on.

-Anyone struggling with an addiction, be it drugs, alcohol, gambling, or time online in any area, can be seen either individually or with a partner, family member or members.
+Anyone struggling with an addiction, be it drugs, alcohol, gambling, or time online in any area, can be seen individually, with a partner or with family members.

 The goals of counselling for addiction are:

 - To work on improving self-esteem and self-worth;

 - To learn better ways to manage stress, difficult feelings and emotions.

 - To put strategies in place for coping with substance or behavioural triggers.

 - To develop practical skills for dealing with cravings.